Updated April 202615 min read

 Important Warning

-• ASP/FBI Background Checks: Both state (ASP) and national (FBI) fingerprint-based checks are required.
+• ASP/FBI Background Checks: Both state (ASP) and national (FBI) fingerprint-based checks are required for all staff.

 • TB Screenings: Mandatory for all direct care staff upon hire.